jonasraoni/marc-to-iso/README.md

 ## Data Generation

-To regenerate the classes, just call the [generate.php](data/generate.php) script (which contains the class template, manual mappings, etc.) and it will overwrite the existing classes.
+To regenerate the classes, ensure the submodules are updated, then call the [generate.php](data/generate.php) script (contains the class template, manual mappings, etc.) and it will overwrite the existing classes.

+The process is simple, a [generic list of countries and their respective MARC codes](https://github.com/datasets/country-codes) is matched against the complete [list of MARC codes](data/marc-codes.csv), and the remaining items, which didn't match, are manually mapped.

 ## Data Source

-A [generic list of countries and their respective MARC codes](data/country-codes.csv) is matched against the complete [list of MARC codes](data/marc-codes.csv).
-The remaining items which didn't match are then manually mapped.
+- The generic list of countries was retrieved from this link: https://datahub.io/core/country-codes (the .csv is linked to this repository as a submodule).

-- The list of MARC countries/codes was retrieved from this link: https://www.loc.gov/marc/countries/countries_code.html
+- The list of MARC countries/codes was manually retrieved from this link: https://www.loc.gov/marc/countries/countries_code.html.
 The script below was used to extract a .csv out of the link (it should be executed in a Chromium DevTools console panel), when executed it will copy the data as a CSV to your clipboard.

 *The deprecated MARC codes were intentionally removed, since some of them might refer to countries that don't exist anymore, and thus not part of the ISO standard.*